helloblock/helloblock-app/tutorials/wallet-1.md

 There are different hash types which result in different ways of how the bitcoin protocol checks the signature.
 These will be covered in a different tutorial.

+Lastly, we will also attach the ```<pubkey>``` to the input script, which is derived from our private key.

 <br><br>
 ### Serialize/propagate
 <br>

 We're almost done.
-Now all we need to do is serialize the transaction, converting into a hexadecimal format this is it input type for most APIs, clis.
+All we need to do is serialize the transaction, converting into a hexadecimal format.
+This is it input type for most APIs, command line tools.

 ```javascript
   var rawTxHex = newTx.serialize()